Support Home Task Builder 2 How To Guide

 Once created, you will be directed to the Task Structure view, where you can start building your displays.

 You can rename your Task at any time, or add a description, by clicking on the 'Actions' menu and selecting 'Name/Description'.
+Descriptions are limited to 1000 characters in length.

 Introduction